anvaka/common-words/README.md

 * They scale words to fit inside a picture.
 So the size of a word cannot be trusted;
 * They drop some common words (like `a`, `the`, `not`, etc.)

-However, I was always fascinated by algorithms that fit words inside give shape to produce word cloud.
+However, I was always fascinated by algorithms that fit words inside a given shape to produce word cloud.

-I spent last couple months of my spare time, developing my own word cloud algorithm.
+I spent last couple months of my spare time developing my own word cloud algorithm.
 And this website was born.
 It was fun :).

 # Thank you!

 Thank you, dear reader, for being curious.
 I hope you enjoyed this small exploration.
-Also special thanks to my co-worker Ryan, who showed me word-clouds in the first place.
+Also special thanks to my co-worker, Ryan, who showed me word clouds in the first place.
 And to my lovely wife who inspires me and encourages me in all my pursuits.

 ## PS

-I also tried to make word clouds into "real life" and created several printed products (T-Shirts, hoodies and mugs).
+I also tried to bring word clouds into "real life" and created several printed products (T-Shirts, hoodies and mugs).
 However I didn't like T-Shirts very much, so I'm not going to show them here.